 We feel this is a more accurate way to review - under actual safari conditions and personal preferences.
-We could have done the standard line up of apples on our garden wall and photographed the apples with the same body at different apertures but these types of tests have already been done!
+We could have done the standard line up of apples on our garden wall and photographed the fruit with the same body at the same apertures but these types of tests have already been done!

 Jenny tends to use a bean bag with panning plate while I tend to use the Sigma hand-held.
 Jenny will either drape the beanbag over the seat in front of her (if no one is sitting there) or on the arm-rest while I will brace myself on the armrest and/or my knee.

 We had our Nikon 80-400mm lenses for just over a year and then they both started having serious issues so we traded them in and bought the Tamron 150-600 for Jenny and the Sigma 150-600 for myself.

 We missed the reach of our old lenses (the Nikon 600mm f4 and 300mm f2.8 plus 2x TC) but did not miss the bulk and weight of the lenses.
 The new Tamron and Sigma lenses seemed like the ideal lenses for our safaris so we took them to Madikwe to try them out.